mia-platform-marketplace/Springboot-PrePost-MailSignatureVerify-Example/.mia-template/README.md

 #### Promote `rc` release

-When your service is ready to production you can promote your rc version invoking the scritp with `promote` option.
+When your service is ready to production you can promote your rc version invoking the script with `promote` option.

 ```bash
 ./tag.sh promote